xangma/ML_RF/README.md

 ####settings.py
 Contains all settings for program.
 Is quite particular so be careful.
 Can swap out filters/colours as needed.

+17/7/16
+- Added support for treeinterpreter!
+This currently makes it quite slow, might need to do something about that soon.
+Have turned the number of objects to be predicted down in the meantime.
+This function gives the contributions of each feature for each object for each class.
+Now we can see which feature helped decide each object individually!

 13/7/16
 - Added option to get images of each class, ones where the MLA got it right, nearly got it right, and got it really wrong.
 Places them in a temp folder and labels with MLA guess (good is prob > 0.9, ok is between 0.45 and 0.55, and bad is < 0.1), class, OBJID, and SPECZ.